rkoshak/openhab-rules-tools/README.md

 For rules, open the YAML file can copy the contents to the `code` tab of a new rule in MainUI in openHAB 3.
 The README for those capabilities that require this will indicate when this is necessary.

-For library capabilities copy the `automation/lib/javascript` colder for a given capability to `$OH_CONF`.
+For library capabilities copy the `automation/lib/javascript` folder for a given capability to `$OH_CONF`.

 ## Tests
 Many capabilities also have unit tests located in the `test` folder.